Content updated on June 25, 2021

 Another popular target for AD drug development has been beta-secretase cleaving enzyme 1 (BACE1), an enzyme that cleaves APP to produce Aβ peptides.
-A Phase III trial of Merck’s BACE1-inhibitor, verubecestat, was ended prematurely for failing to have a positive clinical effect in patients with mild to moderate AD.
+Merck’s Phase III trial for their BACE1-inhibitor, verubecestat, was ended prematurely for failing to have a positive clinical effect in patients with mild to moderate AD.
 Taken together, the clinical results of anti-Aβ antibodies and BACE1 inhibitors continue to challenge the amyloid hypothesis and the underlying assumptions about AD pathology.

-In fairness, these and many other AD trials have focused on late stage AD patients, which present a number of additional challenges that are not present in patients with earlier stages of the disease.
-Many experts believe that these drugs will have a bigger impact in early stage patients, and as a result, the development of verubecestat continues.
+In fairness, these and many other AD trials have focused on late-stage AD patients, which present a number of additional challenges that are not present in patients with earlier stages of the disease.
+Many experts believe that these drugs may still hold untapped potential in early-stage patients.

-Recognizing this shift in focus towards early AD, the FDA’s recently published draft guidance makes several recommendations regarding diagnostic criteria and staging for AD.
+Recognizing this shift in focus towards early AD, the FDA’s 2018 draft guidance makes several recommendations regarding diagnostic criteria and staging for AD.
 It defines four conceptual stages of AD, separated by pathophysiological changes, abnormalities on sensitive neuropsychological measures, and functional impairment.
-The guidance encourages sponsors to define the anticipated AD stages for both enrollment and outcome assessment.
+The guidance encourages Sponsors to define the anticipated AD stages for both enrollment and outcome assessment.

-Despite the high-profile failures of AD drug trials, the amyloid hypothesis has by no means been disproven.
+Despite the controversy surrounding the approval of aducanumab and high-profile failures of other AD drug trials, the amyloid hypothesis has by no means been disproven.
 Instead, most scientists agree that the story of AD is more complex than implied by the original hypothesis.
 An increasingly large body of evidence suggests that Aβ plaques alone do not cause neurodegeneration, but rather it is an unbalanced immune response to Aβ that leads to inflammation and cell death in the brain.

-Microglia, the macrophages of the central nervous system, have been identified in recent years as key determinants in the pathology of AD, with the emergence of complex relationships between Aβ plaques and microglial genes such as TREM2 and ASC.
+Microglia, the macrophages (immune cells that engulf and neutralize unwanted material) of the central nervous system, have been identified in recent years as key determinants in the pathology of AD, with the emergence of complex relationships between Aβ plaques and microglial genes such as TREM2 and ASC.
 These observations have identified new targets for AD drug development, but they have also created a new dilemma: should AD be managed by activating microglia to clear more Aβ plaques, or should we inhibit microglial action to dampen the inflammatory response?

-Alzheimer’s Disease has proven to be an extremely difficult target for drug developers.
+Alzheimer’s Disease has proven to be a complicated and elusive target for drug developers.
 While the amyloid hypothesis sparked tremendous hope in both the scientific and lay communities, more than 25 years after it was introduced only a handful of AD drugs have been approved, and there is still no cure.
 Meanwhile, researchers continue to look for novel ways to diagnose and treat AD.

 If you are developing a therapy for AD or another difficult-to-treat neurological disorder, contact Nuventra today to learn how our team of experienced consultants can help you overcome the drug development and regulatory challenges that these programs present.